bcatubig/sh/README.md

         sh.Writers(os.Stdout),
     )

-    // Output will always be populated with stdout/stderr result, err := c.Run()
+    // result will always be populated with stdout/stderr result, err := c.Run()

     if err != nil {